ember-learn/guides-source/guides/release/upgrading/editions.md

 The event can be _any_ event name, not just the `click` event, which makes `{{on}}` perfect for handling any kind of DOM event.
 For a list of native browser events, see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/Events).
-The callback function will receive the event as it's first argument:
+The callback function will receive the event as its first argument:

 ```javascript
 import Component from '@glimmer/component';